polterguy/anarq/README.md

 you see fit, sorted by when the posts were created.

-Notice, the endpoint will only return public posts unless invoked by an authenticated user having confirmed his or her email address.
-And if invoked by a moderator, admin or root account, the endpoint will return also moderated posts.
+Notice, the endpoint will only return public posts unless invoked by an authenticated user having confirmed his or her email address, at which point the endpoint will also return protected posts.
+If invoked by a moderator, admin, or root account, the endpoint will return also moderated posts.

 ## Comments

 This section contains everything related to comments.
+Comments are stored as materialised paths, allowing you to build tree structures of comments in your frontend, to show comments as children of other comments, according to how they are created.
+This can be accomplished by using the _"parent"_ field, and/or the _"path"_ field returned by the endpoints used to retrieve comments.

 ### POST magic/modules/anarq/comments/comment